momoso7/100-days-of-code/log.md

  **Thoughts**: Finally finished this one, although some parts are still unsatisfactory.
 Will continue tomorrow, but you can see the current [form](https://codepen.io/momoso7/full/yLJdGpN) here.

+ ### Day 14: 24 November 2020
+ **Today's Progress** : Started product landing page project.
+Not improving much of the already finished survey form.

+ **Thoughts**: The progress is quite slow.. stuck doing the header, especially regarding the positions of the navigation bar.
+It's quite hard to grasp what is the difference between absolute, relative, and others.
 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)